Radoan-7/HydroPulse/README.md

 ## ✨ Overview

 💧 HydroPulse is a smart water-saving solution designed to tackle unconscious water wastage.
 Through psychological nudges, real-time simulations, and intuitive green-themed UI, HydroPulse transforms ordinary taps into awareness-driven experiences.

-Instead of just limiting water, HydroPulse influences behavior — making people more mindful of their daily usage in public spaces and beyond.
+Instead of just limiting water, HydroPulse influences behavior, making people more mindful of their daily usage in public spaces and beyond.

 ## 🧪 Hypothesis

 People waste water because they don’t see the impact in real-time.
 If taps display wasted water, people will immediately change their behavior.

 ## 🔬 Test Method